 The property requirement for jurors still applied at this stage, and the fear was that this wasn’t just an isolated incident: the hostility shown towards Pollitt in the court could apply to any one of them, any prominent member of the labour movement.
 At a time when industrial tensions were high, and many were confidently expecting a general strike, the judicial system could not be expected to act impartially.

 Despite which, it’s still hard not to conclude that the snatching of Pollitt wasn’t the most serious of incidents.
-In Italy, Mussolini’s thugs were punishing their opponents by forcing them to drink a whole bottle of castor oil, resulting in a case of chronic diarrhoea that could incapacitate a man for a week.
+In Italy, Mussolini’s thugs were punishing their opponents by forcing them to drink a whole bottle of castor oil, resulting in chronic diarrhoea that could incapacitate a man for a week.
 In Britain, by contrast, the fascists rubbed mustard oil on their victim’s chest to ease his cough.
-A very British kidnapping.
+It really was a very British kidnapping.